 During 2016-2017, I chaired the Research Section Committee of the Royal Statistical Society.

-- Turing fellow, the Alan Turing Institute for data science.
+- Turing fellow, the Alan Turing Institute, UK's national institute for data science and artificial intelligence.

 - Member of the EPSRC Peer Review College: Achieved a ranking in the top 7% of College members for participating in peer review activities during academic year 2016/17.